 The field unit shall not list individual features or their coordinates in this section.
 Any features where the existence (including new features), position, minimum clearance, condition, or status deviate from the chart shall be included and attributed in the Final Feature File.
-The investigation requirement attribute, invreq, should be referenced for specific feature class guidance for inclusion, or not, in the FFF.
-For each category, a simple statement can be included in instances when all features meet their intended purpose, or all features exist as charted, or no features exist in the category.
-In instances when there was no investigation of existing features, provide an explanation of why the investigation was not conducted.
+The investigation requirement attribute, invreq, should be referenced for specific feature class guidance for inclusion, or not, in the Final Feature File.
+For each category below, a simple statement can be included in instances when all features meet their intended purpose, or all features exist as charted, or no features exist in the category.
+In instances when there was no investigation of assigned or existing features, provide a brief explanation of why the investigation was not conducted.

-- ATON (Section 7.3.5) Discuss aids to navigation which do not serve their intended purpose, are damaged, or whose characteristics do not match the chart or Light List.
-Conversely, state that remaining (or all) aids to navigation in survey area were confirmed to be on station and serving their intended purpose.
-If applicable, discuss uncharted aids to navigation that are not included in the FFF because they were deemed temporary in nature or repositioned frequently. - Overhead Features Discuss any bridges, overhead cables, and overhead pipelines.
-Any clearances that are provided shall be determined by the survey party or by an authoritative source (e.g., the U.S. Coast Guard or U.S. Army Corps of Engineers).
-Include written documentation, if available, and photographs with the survey records.
-Invalid or uncharted overhead clearance information, or ongoing construction of bridges or overhead cables and pipelines, constituting a potential danger to navigation, should be reported to the U.S. Coast Guard and the U.S. Army Corps of Engineers. - Submarine Features Discuss any submarine cables, submarine pipelines, tunnels, and any associated crossing signs on the shoreline. - Platforms Briefly discuss any drilling structure, production platform, and well head within the survey area (excluding temporary jack up rigs) and note any large discrepancies from the charted positions. - Ferry Routes and Terminals Discuss any ferry routes and ferry terminals if not shown on the chart or contemporary NOS remote sensing maps. - Abnormal Seafloor or Environmental Conditions Provide information of significant scientific or practical value resulting from the survey.
+- ATON (Section 7.3.5) As needed, provide additional information regarding aids to navigation that is not already documented in the Final Feature File.
+If applicable, discuss uncharted aids to navigation that are not included in the FFF because they were deemed to be temporary in nature or repositioned frequently.
+State whether any aids to navigation were reported to the U.S. Coast Guard according to Section 1.6 and include all relevant correspondence in Appendix II. - Maritime Boundary Points As needed, provide additional information regarding assigned Maritime Boundary features that is not already documented in the Final Feature File. - Bottom Samples As needed, provide additional information regarding bottom samples that is not already documented in the Final Feature File. - Overhead Features Invalid, incorrectly positioned, or uncharted overhead clearance information, or ongoing construction of bridges or overhead cables and pipelines, constituting a potential danger to navigation, shall be reported to the Project Manager and the authoritative sources (U.S. Coast Guard and U.S. Army Corps of Engineers).
+State whether any overhead clearance reports were submitted for this survey and include all relevant correspondence in Appendix II.
+Determining overhead clearances of bridges, overhead cables, or overhead pipelines may be assigned in the Project Instructions.
+As needed, provide additional information regarding overhead features that is not already documented in the Final Feature File.

+- Submarine Features As needed, provide additional information regarding submarine features (e.g., cables, pipelines, or tunnels) that is not already documented in the Final Feature File. - Platforms As needed, provide additional information regarding drilling structure, production platform, and well head within the survey that is not already documented in the Final Feature File. - Ferry Routes and Terminals Discuss any ferry routes and ferry terminals if not shown on the chart. - Abnormal Seafloor or Environmental Conditions Provide information of significant scientific or practical value resulting from the survey.
 Unusual submarine features such as abnormally large sand waves, shifting or migrating shoals, mounds, valleys, and escarpments should be described.
 Discuss anomalous tidal conditions encountered, such as the presence of swift currents not previously reported.
 Discuss any environmental conditions encountered which have a direct bearing on the quality and accuracy of the hydrographic data. - Construction of Dredging Discuss any present or planned construction or dredging in the survey area that may affect the survey results or nautical charts. - New Survey Recommendations Recommend new surveys for any adjacent areas that need them.
-As appropriate, include recommendations for further investigations of unusual features or sea conditions of interest that go beyond routine charting requirements.
+As appropriate, include recommendations for further investigations of unusual features or sea conditions of interest that go beyond routine charting requirements. - ENC Scale Recommendations- Describe whether larger scale ENCs are requested by chart users or deemed necessary by the hydrographer.